tobycollins/IPPE/README.md

  Feel free to contact Toby (toby.collins@gmail.com) if you have any questions about the paper and IPPE.

  This package is free and covered by the BSD licence without any warranty.
-We hope you find this code useful and please cite our paper in your work:
+We hope you find this code useful and if so please cite our paper in your work:

 @article{
 year={2014},